chmouel/pipelines-as-code/docs/content/docs/install/global_repositories_setting.md

 - bitbucket-cloud
 - bitbucket-server

-The global repository settings for the Git provider can currently only reference one type of provider on a cluster.
-The user would need to specify their own provider information in their own Repository CR if they do not want to use the global settings or want to target another provider.
+Heads up:  Currently, your global repository settings can only point to *one* type of Git provider across your whole cluster.
+If you want to use a different provider for a specific repository, or just want to manage provider details locally, you'll need to define the provider information directly in that repository's CR.